For China's property developers, Hong Kong is becoming Shenzhen's backyard

 Evergrande is also selling 2,000 flats in the Tuen Mun neighbourhood - a 15-minute drive from Nanshan and close to a beach - after finishing a project on a plot bought from Henderson Land for $833 million in 2018.

-Shenzhen-based Kaisa Group 1638.HK won a parcel there for $451 million last year, while major developer China Vanke 2202.HK has already built over 1,100 units.
+Shenzhen-based Kaisa Group won a parcel there for $451 million last year, while major developer China Vanke has already built over 1,100 units.

 Kaisa said the location, close to the Hong Kong-Zhuhai-Macau bridge, could benefit from closer integration between cities in the Greater Bay Area.
 Vanke’s Hong Kong unit said it was convenient for travel to Shenzhen and Macau, but added northern Hong Kong is not its sole focus.